Quickstart: Streaming Vivid Mosaic Basemaps

 View Basemap imagery

 If you are using an API client to build your WMS query, the result will be a map image in the requested output format.
-The query described in this tutorial returns a Vivid Standard 30 cm basemap image in .png format.
+The query described in this tutorial returns a Vivid Mosaic 30 cm basemap image in .png format.